estherlyoon/CS395T-proposal/README.md

 ```
 envsubst < scripts/minimal/deployment.yaml | kubectl apply -f -
 ```
-TODO: Move some of these steps into a bigger Python script to automate running services
+TODO: Might move some of these steps into a bigger Python script to automate running services

 ### DeathStar HotelReservation
 - Scripting TODO